EtienneFR/portfolio/content/projects/a-shop-more-efficient.md

 title: A Shop more efficient!
 recap: A project made with VueJS
 ---
-A little website made with VueJS.
+A website made with VueJS.
 It's a presentation of my skills on the VueJS framework and REST API's.
 You can see this project [here](https://shop-testing-vitesse.netlify.app/).